larskanis/eventbox/README.md

 ```

 Although there are no mutex or condition variables in use, the implementation is guaranteed to be threadsafe.
-The key feature is the `yield_call` method definition.
+The key feature is the {yield_call} method definition.
 It divides the single external call into two internal events: The event of the start of call and the event of releasing the call with a return value.
-In contrast `async_call` defines a method which handles one event only - the start of the call.
+In contrast {async_call} defines a method which handles one event only - the start of the call.
 The external call returns immediately, but can't return a value.

-### A more realistic example
+### A more practical example

-Let's continue with an example how Eventbox is typically used.
+Let's continue with an example which shows how {Eventbox} is typically used.
 The following class downloads a list of URLs in parallel.

 ```ruby